 There are quite a few issues which can arise on return to Australia which are significant from a financial viewpoint and deserve to be treated professionally; these include the repatriation of any pension funds as mentioned above and the (tax) treatment of any funds or investments which have been amassed offshore.
 Australian expats almost invariably return to Australia, rather than settle overseas, and this makes it important for them to properly structure their affairs with the Australian financial system in mind so that you do not miss out on opportunities and ensure that decisions are tax effective.

-While most Australian financial planners are focussed entirely on the domestic Australian market we have a longstanding network of planners who specialise in providing advice to expatriates and focus on specific areas of expatriate concern - integrating well with other specialists such as tax advisors, lawyers and actuaries, as required, to provide broad advice.
+While most Australian financial planners are focused entirely on the domestic Australian market we have a longstanding network of planners who specialise in providing advice to expats and focus on specific areas of expat concern - integrating well with other specialists such as tax advisors, lawyers and actuaries, as required, to provide broad advice.

-All planners welcome inquiries from expatriates and are happy to have an initial discussion with expatriates on a no-commitment basis, whether over the telephone, Skype or in person, to discuss their individual situation and to see whether they can provide assistance in their area of concern.
+All planners welcome inquiries from expats and are happy to have an initial discussion with expats on a no-commitment basis, whether over the telephone, Zoom or in person, to discuss their individual situation and to see whether they can provide assistance in their area of concern.